Foyer+artwork+Steph+Cartledge+2023+crop+square.jpg

 With distinct studio spaces, the Incubator is home to five different organisations – each licensing the spaces and providing access to the public.
 The organisations include:

-Outlet Productions: offering a much-needed rehearsal space and music workshop, Outlet has been recently founded by musicians Sarah Spaven and Zerene Jaadwa Webster.
-The space will be bookable by those looking to become performance ready.
+Outlet Studio: offering a much-needed rehearsal space and music workshop, Outlet has been founded by musicians Sarah Spaven and Zerene Jaadwa Webster.
+The space is bookable by those looking to become performance ready.

 The Rat Lab: developing new theatre and performance works, The Rat Lab is a project initiated by Emma Mary Hall.
 Currently offering workshops and networking, as well as a dedicated writing room.
 The space is bookable for workshop and rehearsal.